 Yes, freelance income should be reported under the correct tax category for your setup.
 PwC’s 2026 summary says Côte d’Ivoire taxes resident individuals on worldwide income and applies specific direct taxes depending on the revenue type.
 Companies and some business profits face separate rules.
 Confirm your regime with the DGI or an Ivorian accountant.

-The IDU is the Identifiant Unique, the unique registration identifier for legally constituted enterprises.
-Service-public says it replaces several numbers generated during company creation, including the trade-register number, DGI taxpayer account number, CNPS registration number, and importer/exporter code.
+The Identifiant Unique (IDU) is the single enterprise registration identifier assigned through the investor-services process.
+Service-public says it replaces several registration numbers, including the trade-register number, tax account number, CNPS registration number, and importer/exporter code.

 Yes, but use lawful banking, platform, or payment-provider routes and keep records showing the client, service, invoice, platform statement, payout, fees, FX conversion, and bank receipt.
 Clean source-of-funds documentation is important for taxes, banking, visa files, and future business registration.